AdobeDocs/audience-manager.de-DE/help/using/features/traits/manage-trait-rules.md

    >[!NOTE]
    >
    >Ziehen Sie eine Regel zurück in die ursprüngliche Gruppe, wenn Sie sie unbeabsichtigt verschieben.
-1. Wählen Sie einen [!DNL Boolean] Operator ( [!UICONTROL AND][!UICONTROL OR], [!UICONTROL AND NOT]) aus dem Dropdownmenü aus, um die Beziehung zwischen den Regelgruppen festzulegen.
+1. Select a [!DNL Boolean] operator ( [!UICONTROL AND], [!UICONTROL OR], [!UICONTROL AND NOT]) from the drop-down menu to set the relationship between the rule groups.

 >[!MORE_ LIKE_ THIS]
 >